-- Mains filter 3EF required

-- Mains choke 3L required

-- AC Servomotor (linear or rotary)

-- motor cable as a cut-off length

-- brake cable as a cut-off length

-- feedback cable (pre-assembled) or both feedback connectors separately, with feedback cable as length

-- external regen resistor BAS, usually required

-- communications cable to the PC (⇒ p.67) or Y-adapter (⇒ p.88) for parameter setting of up to 6 servo amplifiers from one PC

-- power cable, control cables, fieldbus cables (as lengths)
+- AC synchronous servomotor (linear or rotary) - motor cable (pre-assembled), or both motor connectors separately, with motor cable as a cut-off length - feedback cable (pre-assembled or both feedback connectors separately, with feedback cable as length - Power supply for encoders with a power consumption of more than 150mA (⇒ p.
+111) - Terminating adapter for encoders with no terminating resistors (⇒ p.
+111) - motor choke 3YL for cable length above 25m - external regen resistor BAR(U) - communications cable to the PC(⇒ p.69) or Y-adapter (⇒ p.84) for setting parameters of up to 6 servo amplifiers from one PC - power cable, control cables, fieldbus cables (as lengths)